 The PhD degree in the Graduate Program in Health can be pursued on either a full-time or part-time basis, yet the maximum time for program completion is within 6 years.

 Academic requirements for our graduate program can be found at http://gradstudies.yorku.ca/current-students/student-status/important-dates/

 To access past requirements, please visit gradstudies.yorku.ca/current-students/regulations/program-requirements/.

-The minimum and maximum program time limit is outlined in the table below.
+The minimum time limit is outlined in the table below.

 The specialized field in Health Policy & Equity does not only integrate courses from other disciplines (law, political science, philosophy, bioethics, sociology, economics, and psychology) but it also takes a critical perspective on the intersection of the multiple societal factors that affect the individual and societal aspects of health equity.
 Examples of various issues that are incorporated include: the relationship of precarious employment and health status; women’s health issues; critical disability theory; issues of ethics as they apply to biomedicine; theories of the body; legal consciousness and human rights and health law.